 The Room and Board Contract is a contractual agreement between a student and Wheaton College, which outlines responsibilities for the privilege of living in residence.
 Students are responsible for knowing, understanding, and being in compliance with the terms and conditions of this agreement, and all policies outlined in the Wheaton College Student Handbook.

 The contract is signed online through our housing portal each year.
-If you would like to view a sample contract from 2016, you can follow this link: Room and Board Contract (pdf)

-The Associate Dean of Residential Life, in conjunction with the Dean of Students, may take appropriate action to protect the safety and well-being of the residence hall community and its members.
+The Assistant Dean of Residential Life, in conjunction with the Dean of Students, may take appropriate action to protect the safety and well-being of the residence hall community and its members.
 This right includes the right to terminate the Room and Board Contract if it is determined that a student poses a threat to themselves or to others or is disruptive to the community.
-Requests for re-admission to residence must be made in writing and are subject to the approval of the Dean of Students and the Associate Dean of Residential Life.
+Requests for re-admission to residence must be made in writing and are subject to the approval of the Dean of Students and the Assistant Dean of Residential Life.

 The intent of guest privileges is to allow for reasonable visitation by a resident’s friends, not long-term or live-in visitors.
 The College reserves the right to terminate an individual’s guest privileges.
 The Residential Life staff may be called upon to help resolve problems regarding guests.